-4.5 None of the available prior art documents addresses the objective problem, and none suggest the avoidance of melting as a means for improving the properties and the ability to detect defects in articles produced by a chemical reduction process.
+4.6 None of the available prior art documents addresses the objective problem, and none suggest the avoidance of melting as a means for improving the ability to detect defects in articles produced by a chemical reduction process.
 The method of claim 1 of the main request therefore has an inventive step.